StanislawSwierc/vscode-odata/README.md

 Defined settings model to control stable and experimental features.

 ### 0.0.1 (2017-04-23)
-Initial release to to exercise publish scripts.
+Initial release to exercise publish scripts.